lost-egg/lost-egg.github.io/charms/occult.md

 **Cost** 16m, 1wp; **Action** Simple; **Duration** One scene
 **Keywords** Non-Committed

 Every spirit or immaterial being within six range bands of you rolls (Wits + Dodge) at a difficulty of (your temporary Willpower + your Essence).
 Each that fails is forced to immediately materialize for free without using an action, and may not dematerialize for the duration.
-You may allow specific beings to dematerialize allow.
+You may allow specific beings to dematerialize.

 If a ghost would be forced to materialize by this Charm, it may instead immediately enter Lethe and face reincarnation.